-While we are in no way affiliated with Eggslut, I can say it is an amazing experience and you must stop by if you are on the Strip.
-For those of us who don’t live in Vegas (or LA) and are craving the simplicity and magic of egg, potato, and bread, we have an Instant Pot copycat Eggslut recipe for you that should hit the spot!
+While I am in no way affiliated with Eggslut, I can say it is an amazing experience and you must stop by if you are on the Strip.
+For those who don’t live in Vegas (or LA) and are craving the simplicity and magic of egg, potato, and bread, I have an Instant Pot copycat Eggslut recipe for you that should hit the spot!

 First things first, can you use mashed potatoes?
 Yes you can.
 Should you use mashed potatoes… kind of.

 So one of the things that I love about the potato puree at Eggslut is how light it is.
 If I had to guess, they use Russet (Idaho) potatoes as these are famously fluffy when cooked.

 I will be using Yukon Gold in my recipe.
 This is because Yukons, while not quite as fluffy, have a richer creamier flavor that I think matches up with the egg yolk better.